oldyellowshed/odin-recipes/README.md

 ## Skills Demostrated
 I will demonstrate the following skills:
- - Structuring content with HTML elements such as heading, paragprahs, lists and images.
+ - Structuring content with HTML elements such as heading, paragraphs, lists, and images.

 ## Self-Reflection
 Upon completing this project, I have learned how to:
  - Use HTML elements to create a organized recipe page.
- - Structure content effectively to make sure it's readable and logical.
+ - Structure content effectively to make sure it's readable and logical flow.
- - Work within the constraints of HTML.
+ - Work within the constraints of HTML. adsdadasd